orange-lang/orange/README.md

         printf("Hello, world %d!\n", i)
     end

-You can see more examples of Orange in the `test/` folder.
+# Installing

-# Building on OS X and Linux
+Installing on OS X and Linux should be pretty simple; after having all of the dependencies installed, building is as easy as:
-Orange currently requires Boost, Flex, Bison, CMake, and LLVM, which can all be installed using your favorite package manager.
-Building is as easy as:

 ```sh
 $ mkdir build-orange && cd build-orange
 $ cmake ../orange
 $ make all install
 ```

+## Dependencies

+- Boost
+- Flex
+- Bison
+- CMake
+- LLVM

 # Building on Windows